commercialhaskell/stack/doc/tutorial/building_existing_projects.md

 You could manually create `stack.yaml` by omitting some packages to resolve the conflict.
 Alternatively you can ask `stack init` to do that for you by specifying `--omit-packages` flag on the command line.
-Let's see how that works.
+Let us see how that works.

 To simulate a conflict we will use `acme-missiles-0.3` in `yackage` and we will also copy `yackage.cabal` to another directory and change the name of the file and package to `yackage-test`.
 In this new package we will use `acme-missiles-0.2` instead.
-Let's see what happens when we command `stack init`
+Let us see what happens when we command `stack init` again:
-again:

 ~~~text
 stack init --force --omit-packages